pablo-icm/emm/content/authors/ulises-lora/_index.md

 By studying the degradation of plastics, I believe we can make people be aware of the current situation of the seas, and hopefully find a solution to the problem.
-I love being involved in projects where many people enjoy this topic and we all cooperate for this goal.
+I love being involved in projects where many people enjoy this topic and we all cooperate to achieve this goal.